-Invasive species--whether plants, animals, pathogens or parasites - are estimated to cost the U.S. economy over \$100 billion per year.
+Invasive species - whether plants, animals, pathogens or parasites - are estimated to cost the U.S. economy over \$100 billion per year.
 They cause extensive environmental harm and are the second leading cause (after habitat loss) of species being listed as threatened or endangered.
-Examples include plants such as kudzu and garlic mustard, animals such as the nutria which has destroyed thousands of acres of wetlands in the Gulf Coast and Chesapeake Bay, pathogens such as foot and mouth disease and West Nile Virus which can infect wild and domestic animals and in some cases humans, and parasites like the Sea Lamprey which has decimated fisheries in the Great Lakes.
+Examples include plants such as kudzu and garlic mustard, animals such as the nutria which has destroyed thousands of acres of wetlands in the Gulf Coast and Chesapeake Bay, pathogens such as foot and mouth disease and West Nile virus which can infect wild and domestic animals and in some cases humans, and parasites like the sea lamprey which has decimated fisheries in the Great Lakes.

-WHAT IS THE INTERAGENCY INVASIVE SPECIES PERFORMANCE-BASED CROSSCUT BUDGET?
+WHAT IS THE INTERAGENCY INVASIVE SPECIES PERFORMANCE BUDGET?

 The National Invasive Species Council (NISC) was established by Executive Order 13112 in 1999 to coordinate and enhance the invasive species programs of over 40 federal agencies and work closely with state and local governments and private organizations on this critical economic, environmental and health issue.
 NISC is co-chaired by the Departments of Agriculture, Commerce and the Interior and includes 11 other federal departments and agencies.
-As called for in the National Invasive Species Management Plan (NISC plan), NISC developed the first Invasive Species Crosscut Budget for fiscal year 2004.
+As called for in the National Invasive Species Management Plan (NISC Plan), NISC developed the first Invasive Species Performance Budget for fiscal year 2004 (FY04).
 The Office of Management and Budget (OMB) encouraged NISC to develop shared (crosscutting) goal statements, strategies, and common performance measures among agencies as part of the FY04 budget process.
-The result was a first-of-its-kind inter-agency performance budget that facilitated the more efficient allocation of resources through enriched interagency cooperation.
-It created a starting point for more comprehensive and cooperative efforts for the FY05 and FY06 budget cycles.
+The result was a first-of-its-kind interagency performance budget that facilitated a more efficient allocation of resources through enriched inter-agency cooperation.
+It created a starting point for more comprehensive and cooperative efforts for the FY05, FY06 and FY07 budget cycles.

-The Invasive Species Crosscut Budget is designed to:
+The Invasive Species Inter-agency Performance Budget is designed to: